dinanathsj29/angular-unit-testing-jasmine-karma-tutorial/README.md

 - Don't know how to work with Testing
 - No clear idea/picture what to test

 1.3.
-What is automated testing
+What is automated testing?
 ---------------------

 > **Automated testing**